19 Mar 2018

 - Identifying a niggle in a system before it turns into a disruptive (and expensive) major malfunction

-So why is technology such as this not yet being fully utilised?
+With so many benefits, why then is technology not yet being fully utilised?

 Without clear systems for reporting these issues to the facilities management teams and appropriate resources to remedy the issues when identified, building managers can start to feel under siege with information but without the necessary tools to remedy the problem.